mohamedsameh108/Stresses-Analysis-3rd-Project/README.md

     - Adjust the potentiometers to set the LCD contrast and background contrast for better visibility.

 ## Final Diagram
-Your circuit must look like this when you click start button
+Your circuit will look like this when you click start simulation button
 ![Circuit Diagram](https://github.com/mohamedsameh108/Stresses-Analysis-3rd-Project/blob/main/runningCircuit.png)